nikhi-s/QSafe-Lattice/README.md

 A few decisions worth knowing about, all documented in the source:

-- **Medians, not means.** Timing distributions are right-skewed — an OS interruption adds delay but never subtracts it — so the mean exceeds the median at every RSA key size.
+- **Medians, not means.** Timing distributions are right-skewed — an OS interruption adds delay but never subtracts it — so the mean exceeds the median at every RSA key size (at 8192 bits, 10.18 s mean against an 8.47 s median for key generation).
 The paper reports medians with SEM.
 - **Warm-up calls are discarded.** The first operation against a fresh key costs roughly 2× a steady-state call, because OpenSSL builds its Montgomery and blinding context lazily.
 Left in, that artifact would attach itself to whichever measurement happened to